expo/expo/docs/pages/bare/exploring-bare-workflow.md

 ## Open the app in your web browser

 Expo for web also works on bare projects.
-Here we will just import one simple component into **App.web.js** to demonstrate it, and run `expo start --web`.
+Here we will just import one simple component into **App.web.js** to demonstrate it, and run `npx expo start --web`.

 <Video file="exploring-bare/web.mp4" spaceAfter />